 I set aside lots of time in the first few days of school to not only introduce these routines but to provide kids with opportunities for practice.
 Routines can’t be a “one and done” kind of thing.
 Of course, as the year progresses, less time needs to be devoted to practice and can shift to reinforcement and encouragement.
 To help me actually remember when to give regular reminders about our routines, I use a strategy I call “First Things First.”
 Quite simply, on the “first” of something, I review a select number of routines – the first day of the month, the first day of the week, the first day of the quarter…That’s all.
 Somehow that just sticks in my head, and I remember to get it done.

 Relying on My Routines

 Here’s my B2S (Back-to-School) Check List.
-Obviously, it’s customized to my classroom and my teaching style – change it to suit your own personality and habits.
+It’s customized to my classroom and my teaching style – change it to suit your personality and habits.
 Routines, when taught and reinforced with your students, can help a teacher keep their sanity through a loooonnnng school year.
 Since it’s still only August (deep breath!), I know I will be relying on these routines to maintain order and keep us focused on learning.